UPPS 07.04.05 - Assembly Activities Involving Amplified Sound, Exhibits, and Erecting Symbolic Structures

 eliminating unnecessary costs and waste of university resources.

-Student, Faculty, and Staff Employee - Registered student, faculty, and staff organizations.
+Student, Faculty, and Staff Employee – registered student, currently employed faculty, and currently employed staff organizations.

-Symbolic Structure - A physical object that is intended to convey a particular message.
+Symbolic Structure – a physical object that is intended to convey a particular message.
 Symbolic structures may be props and displays, such as coffins, crates, crosses, cages and statues; furniture and furnishings, such as desks, tables, bookcases, and cabinets; shelters, such as tents, boxes, shanties, and other enclosures; and other objects.
-Persons may not inhabit, sleep in, camp in, or use a symbolic structure as a shelter, unless approved by the dean.
+Persons may not inhabit, sleep in, camp in, or use a symbolic structure as a shelter, unless prior approval is given by the dean.

 Exhibit – A display that is intended to convey a particular message, which may include posters and signs, or furniture and furnishings, such as desks, tables, boxes, and other objects.